+We first illustrate the calculation using GW250114\_082203 and an $\omega$~Centauri-like cluster.
+The results are shown in Fig.~\ref{fig:gw250114_omegacen_chandrasekhar}.
+The inferred recoil posterior is compared with the cluster escape speed, $v_{\rm esc}=62.2\,\mathrm{km\,s^{-1}}$.
+For retained posterior samples, we compute the corresponding apocentre $r_{\max}$ and dynamical-friction return time $t_{\rm DF}$.
+We find that $26\%$ of retained remnants remain within the core radius $r_c=4.3\,\mathrm{pc}$, while $57\%$ remain within the half-mass radius $r_h=7.56\,\mathrm{pc}$.
+The inferred return times are typically longer than $1\,\mathrm{Gyr}$ but shorter than a Hubble time, indicating that retained remnants can remain significantly displaced from the cluster centre for extended periods.

-We first focus on $\omega$~Centauri.
-For each GW event, we use the cluster escape velocity to determine the subset of posterior samples for which the remnant black hole is retained.
-We then use the median inferred remnant black hole mass to estimate the dynamical-friction return time $t_{\rm return}^{\rm DF}$ (in Myr) and the maximum recoil displacement $r_{\rm max}$, assuming the mergers occurred in a globular cluster with properties similar to $\omega$~Centauri.
-In Fig.~\ref{fig:rmax_vs_treturn_omegacen}, we show the resulting distributions of $t_{\rm return}^{\rm DF}$ and $r_{\rm max}$.
-We compare the inferred recoil displacement $r_{\rm max}$ with the cluster core radius $r_c$ and half-mass radius $r_h$.
-When $r_{\rm max} \leq r_c$, the remnant remains confined to the dense core, where it is more likely to undergo subsequent dynamical interactions and potentially participate in hierarchical mergers.
-Displacements in the range $r_c < r_{\rm max} \leq r_h$ imply that retained remnants may spend a substantial fraction of their orbital evolution outside the core, reducing the chances of interactions with other black holes.
-In cases where $r_{\rm max} > r_h$, the remnant undergoes a large-scale excursion, making a prompt return to the core unlikely.
-Moreover, at distances well outside the core, the stellar and black hole densities decline rapidly, further suppressing the probability of close encounters and subsequent mergers.
-We find that, for $\omega$~Centauri, the spatial offset distribution for events with retained posterior samples is is the following:
+We then extend the calculation to all GW events.
+For each event, we first identify the subset of posterior samples that satisfy the retention criterion described above.
+For these retained samples, we compute the corresponding apocentre $r_{\max}$ and dynamical-friction return time $t_{\rm DF}$ assuming a globular cluster with properties similar to $\omega$~Centauri.
+The resulting distributions are shown in Fig.~\ref{fig:rmax_vs_treturn_omegacen} (upper panel).
+We compare the inferred recoil displacement $r_{\max}$ with the cluster core radius $r_c$ and half-mass radius $r_h$.
+When $r_{\max}\le r_c$, the remnant remains confined to the dense core, where it is most likely to undergo subsequent dynamical interactions and participate in hierarchical mergers.
+Displacements in the range $r_c<r_{\max}\le r_h$ imply that retained remnants spend a substantial fraction of their orbital evolution outside the core, reducing the probability of interactions with other black holes.
+In cases where $r_{\max}>r_h$, the remnant undergoes a large-scale excursion through the cluster halo, making a prompt return to the core unlikely.
+For $\omega$~Centauri, we find that the spatial-offset distribution of retained remnants is